+- If a scheme is (t, ε) -indistinguishable, what can we say about $(t+1, \varepsilon)$? - What can we do in a clock cycle?
+The definition depends on the exact details of the computational model... - \bullet A scheme can be $(t,\varepsilon)\text{-indistinguishable}$ for many choices of t and ε - How do we pick t?

+- If a scheme is (t, ε) -indistinguishable, what can we say about $(t+1, \varepsilon)$? - What can we do in a clock cycle?
+The definition depends on the exact details of the computational model... - ullet A scheme can be (t,arepsilon)-indistinguishable for many choices of t and arepsilon - How do we pick t? - What if computers become faster?

 - If a scheme is (t, ε) -indistinguishable, what can we say about $(t + 1, \varepsilon)$? - What can we do in a clock cycle?

-The definition depends on the exact details of the computational model...

-- A scheme can be (t, ε) -indistinguishable for many choices of t and ε

-- How do we pick t?

-- What if computers become faster?
+The definition depends on the exact details of the computational model... - ullet A scheme can be (t, arepsilon)-indistinguishable for many choices of t and arepsilon - How do we pick t? - What if computers become faster? - We would like to have a scheme where users can adjust the security guarantees as desired

 - If a scheme is (t, ε) -indistinguishable, what can we say about $(t + 1, \varepsilon)$? - What can we do in a clock cycle?

-The definition depends on the exact details of the computational model...

-- A scheme can be (t, ε) -indistinguishable for many choices of t and ε - How do we pick t? - What if computers become faster? - We would like to have a scheme where users can adjust the security guarantees as desired

-- If a scheme is (t, ε) -indistinguishable, what can we say about $(t + 1, \varepsilon)$? - What can we do in a clock cycle?

-The definition depends on the exact details of the computational model...

-- A scheme can be (t, ε) -indistinguishable for many choices of t and ε - How do we pick t? - What if computers become faster? - We would like to have a scheme where users can adjust the security guarantees as desired
+The definition depends on the exact details of the computational model... - ullet A scheme can be (t, arepsilon)-indistinguishable for many choices of t and arepsilon - How do we pick t? - What if computers become faster? - We would like to have a scheme where users can adjust the security guarantees as desired